 1. ANSWER THE CALL!

 This might be an obvious one, but I’m sure you’ve experienced the frustration of trying to contact a company to enquire about something and they never pick up.
-After this unanswered phone call, a customer that is eager to buy is likely to call a competitor and probably never try your company again.
+After this unanswered phone call, a customer that is eager to buy is likely to call a competitor and probably never try your company again.1st impressions count for a lot and a phone call that just rings out says to that customer that you don’t want their business.
+Ask yourself how many calls you have missed in the last week and how fast you answered the calls.
+How can you speed this up?

 As a one-man band it is inevitable that you will miss calls – whilst you are with another customer for example.
 However a simple solution would be to record a professional sounding answer phone message that apologises for not answering, asks for contact details, and promises to call the customer back within a reasonable timescale.